MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey.md

    1. In your camera, select the link to **Use a passkey** or **Save a passkey**.

-1. Follow the remaining prompts to connect your device and register your new passkey for your preferred passkey manager.
+1. Follow the remaining prompts to connect your device and register your new passkey for your preferred security key or passkey provider.

    > [!NOTE]
-   > Your organization may limit which passkey manager you can use on mobile devices.
+   > Your organization may limit which security key models or passkey providers you can use.
 Select the option on your device as allowed by your organization.

 1. If your organization allows saving a passkey to a security key:
    1. Choose **Security Key**.
-   1. Follow the guidance and insert or connect your security key when requested.
+   2. Follow the guidance and insert or connect your security key when requested.
-   1. You're prompted to create or enter a PIN for your security key, then perform the required gesture for the key.
+   3. You're prompted to create or enter a PIN for your security key, then perform the required gesture for the key.

-1. Upon completion, review any additional information from the security dialog, then tap **Ok** or **Continue**.
+1. Upon completion, review any additional information from the security dialog, then tap Ok or Continue.
 1. After you're redirected to security info, you can change the default name for the new sign-in method.
 1. Tap **Done** to finish registering the new method.